goldblocx/api/docs/transactions/external/infoforencryptcard.md

-# Get info for encrypt card data
+# Data for Encryption of Cards

-Public key and current server time needs for encrypt card data on client [see encrypt card data](./encryptcarddata.md)
+The server's public key and current server time are required to encrypt card data on client side.

 ### REQUEST:
        GET     api/v1/cards/encrypt/info
 ### ARGUMENTS:
        none
 ### EXAMPLE:

 ```bash